 In 1991 the Notable Books Council came under the aegis of Collection Development and Evaluation Section (CODES) following the restructuring of RASD (now RUSA).
 The Council reports to the Chair of CODES rather than directly to the Division President or RUSA Executive Director.

 Submission: The Notable Books Council considers titles based on stellar reviews published in standard library reviewing sources and other authoritative sources.
 While unsolicited titles will be accepted, the committee is under no obligation to consider them.
-For further information, please contact the Committee Chair, Craig Clark (email@example.com).
+For further information, please visit the committee roster page (login required) or the staff contact page.

 - “Stay with Me” by Ayobami Adebayo.
 Alfred A. Knopf, a division of Penguin Random House .